CATcher-org/CATcher/docs/usage-notes.md

 ![session_select](https://imgur.com/nBOy7zH.png)

-# Notes on Using the Desktop App
+# Notes on Using the Web App

 The CATcher web app is recommended, and can be accessed at